 We offer a range of outpatient services depending on the needs of the individual.
 Our substance abuse addiction treatments are there to help anyone who is suffering from substance abuse problems to turn their life around and live the healthiest way possible.
 Here are some of the options that we can offer you at Louisville Addiction Treatment Center.

 We offer telemedicine sessions to all of our patients so that they can fit their sessions into their day without disruption.
 We know how important it is for you to be able to stick to your schedule if this is part of your recovery, and we don’t want to disrupt this.
 Fitting in a phone session with one of our professionals will be beneficial to you, and if things need to be taken further such as if you need a face-to-face appointment that can be arranged.

 Intensive Outpatient And Outpatient

-A lot of people think that there are massive difference levels between inpatient and outpatient programs.
-It’s true that inpatient programs have 24 hour assistance for those in recovery, but they do have to live on-site.
+A lot of people think that there are massive differences in levels between inpatient and outpatient programs.
+It’s true that inpatient programs have 24-hour assistance for those in recovery, but they do have to live on-site.
 Our outpatient programs allow you to stay at home so that you can stay with your family and have them around you while you are recovering.

 Multiple Pathways Treatment

 Multiple pathways treatment is a combination of different types of treatment.
 This is best suited for those people who need different things for different aspects of their life, and who aren’t getting everything they need from one type of therapy.